SystemsApproach/ops/provision.rst

 be error-prone and a difficult to make consistently repeatable.
 Starting with declarative language and auto-generating the right sequence of API calls is a proven way to overcome that problem.

+We conclude this chapter by drawing attention to the fact that while we now have a declarative specification for our cloud infrastructure (the *Aether Substrate*), these specification files are yet another software artifact that we check into the configuration repo.
+This repo, in turn, feeds the lifecycle management pipeline described in the next chapter.
+The physical provisioning steps described in Section 3.1 happen "outside" the pipeline (which is why we don't just fold resource provisioning into the Lifecycle Management chapter), but it is fair to think of resource provisioning as "stage 0" of lifecycle management.